-Thus far, I have been pleasantly surprised at the good work life balance and better than I anticipated.
+The work life balance has been better than I anticipated.
 As a private practitioner I had a lot of autonomy and flexibility as to how, when and where I carried out my work.
 The nature of the role of Employment Judge is such that there is less flexibility.
 This leads to a more intense and structured working day.
 I had reservations about this change in working style, but the more definite structure to my working day allows me to make personal arrangements ahead of time which I found slightly harder to do as a solicitor.
-There are peaks and lows in the role.
-Some days you are doing a lot more work or different work than you anticipated.
-Often you are required to carry out preparatory work at the last minute and at times outside of the working day.
-On other days, your working day is freed up, allowing you to get caught up on to outstanding tasks.
+I am sure there will be peaks and lows in the role but so far I have been pleasantly surprised at the good work life balance.